MoniMurray/shopping-list/README.md

 In order to make my table responsive at small screen sizes I added a CSS breakpoint to screens with a max-width of 600px to hide the row of table headers, and display the table rows as table columns instead, removing the need for horizontal scrolling for the application user.
 I used javascript to look for heading cells in a thead element, and reassign them as HTML attributes to data cells in a tbody element.
 Using the breakpoint in CSS, I hide the row of table headers, rearrange the table rows into columns, and add the content of the rows to each data cell.
 I used the code in this [wpDataTables article](https://wpdatatables.com/how-to-make-a-table-responsive/).

+Searching for items on The Shopping List and filtering the list by category is an important feature in my design.
+When researching the way to use Django's filter method I Googled and found [this django filter package article](https://www.codechit.com/django-filter-search-form-guide/) which initially I thought would be very useful, until I realised that I could extend the filter method I was already using in my application to display the current logged in user's list.
+As as result the django filter package was installed but not subsequently used.

 Acknowledgments